Fair Allocation based on Diminishing Differences: Existence of NDD-Proportional Allocations

-Since $i\leq n$, TotalLevelDiff is always at least 0.
-A simple calculation shows that, after round $r$ ends, it is at least $n(n-1)/2$ as claimed. \end{proof}
+The sum of terms in the LevelDiff row is $\frac{n[(1-i)+(n-i)]}{2} = \frac{n[n+1]}{2} - n i$.
+Adding the $n(i-1)$ from above gives that, at the round end, TotalLevelDiff is at least $n(n-1)/2$ as claimed.
+We now show that TotalLevelDiff is at least $0$ throughout the round.
+LevelDiff is non-positive in the first $i$ columns of the table, and positive afterwards.
+So TotalLevelDiff attains its smallest value at step $i$.
+The sum of LevelDiff from step $1$ to step $i$ is $i(1-i)/2$.
+Hence TotalLevelDiff at step $i$ is at least $n(i-1) + i(1-i)/2 = (i-1)(n-i/2)\geq 0$. \end{proof}

-Using Theorem \ref{thm:nddpr}, we illustrate the difference between NDD-fairness and necessary-fairness. \begin{example}[NDD-fairness vs. necessary-fairness] Suppose the set of items is $\allitems=\{2m,\ldots,1\}$, for some $m\geq 2$.
+Using Theorem \ref{thm:nddpr}, we illustrate the difference between NDD-fairness and necessary\-/fairness. \begin{example}[NDD-fairness vs. necessary\-/fairness] Suppose the set of items is $\allitems=\{1,\ldots,2 l\}$, for some $l\geq 2$.
 Alice and Bob have almost opposite preferences:

 Intuitively we would expect that opposite preferences make it easy to attain a fair division.
-However, in this case no necessarily-proportional allocation exists: By Remark \ref{thm:X-Nec-Y}, in a necessarily-fair allocation both agents must receive the same number of items ($m$).
+However, in this case, no necessarily\-/proportional allocation exists: By Remark \ref{thm:X-Nec-Y}, in a necessarily\-/fair allocation both agents must receive the same number of items ($l$).
 But Alice and Bob have the same worst item ($1$), so one of them must get it.
 Suppose it is Alice.
-So Alice has only $m-1$ items better than $1$, while Bob has $m$ items better than $1$.
-Hence, the allocation is not necessarily-proportional for Alice (her utility function might assign a value near 0 to this item and a value near 1 to all other items).
+So Alice has only $l-1$ items better than $1$, while Bob has $l$ items better than $1$.
+Hence, the allocation is not necessarily\-/proportional for Alice (her utility function might assign a value near 0 to this item and a value near 1 to all other items).

 In contrast, our Theorem \ref{thm:nddpr} shows that an NDD-proportional allocation exists.
 Intuitively, since it is possible to give each agent his/her best items, they are willing to compromise on the less important items. \end{example}